Canci1is/Zeppelin-MacOS/README.md

  ==========================

  32 character encryption key
-KEY= #use `openssl rand -hex 16openssl rand -hex 16` in your terminal,and copy paste the output.
+KEY= #use `openssl rand -hex 16` in your terminal,and copy paste the output.

 Values from the Discord developer portal